 How We Can Help

 The Property and Commerce team at Unified LLP has handled many expropriation matters, including full takings of land, partial takings, permanent easements, and temporary easements.
 We have acted for both residential and commercial property owners.
-We strive to provide the best services possible to our clients, including:
+As your expropriation lawyer in Toronto, we strive to provide the best services possible for our clients, including:

 - Walking you through the expropriation process;